Who is this article for?

 Retired product plans, yes.

 LDAP provides a powerful and flexible way to manage your user base.
 Its flexibility and features, however, mean that your Code42 environment's LDAP implementation may sometimes experience problems or invalid configurations.
 This article will help you troubleshoot a number of LDAP issues.

-Private authority servers configured with LDAP
+On-premises authority servers configured with LDAP

 Before you begin